JustinWen026/CodeGenerator/README.md

-CodeGenerator
+# Code Generator for Mermaid Class Diagram
 PD2-HW2
+---

 Here's the bilingual README for your "Mermaid Class Diagram to Java Code Generator" project:

 This README provides all the essential information for your project in both English and Chinese.
 You can modify the repository URL as needed.
----

-# Code Generator for Mermaid Class Diagram

 ### Introduction
 This project is a simple code generator that converts Mermaid class diagrams into Java source code.
 Mermaid is a JavaScript-based diagramming and charting tool, rendering diagrams using Markdown-like syntax.
 This tool allows you to easily represent class relationships and their interactions, similar to UML diagrams, in a Markdown-based format.